View Annotations in sequence views

 - Use gradients.
 Fills the boxes with gradient color.

-In the Annotation types group, you can choose which kinds of annotations that should be displayed.
-This group lists all the types of annotations that are attached to the sequence(s) in the view.
+- Annotation types lists all the types of annotations that are attached to the sequence(s) in the view.
 For sequences with many annotations, it can be easier to get an overview if you deselect the annotation types that are not relevant.

-Unchecking the checkboxes in the Annotation layout will not remove this type of annotations them from the sequence - it will just hide them from the view.
+- Unchecking the checkboxes in Annotation types will not remove those types of annotations from the sequence - it will just hide them from the view.

-This will display a dialog with five tabs: Swatches, HSB, HSI, RGB, and CMYK.
+- The color of each annotation type can be changed by clicking the colored square next to the relevant annotation type.
+This will display a dialog with five tabs: Swatches, HSV, HSI, RGB, and CMYK.
 They represent five different ways of specifying colors.
-Apply your settings and click OK.
-When you click OK, the color settings cannot be reset.
-The Reset function only works for changes made before pressing OK.
+Apply your settings and click on OK.
+Note that the Reset function only works for changes made before pressing OK.

 Clicking an annotation in the list will select this region on the sequence.
 In this way, you can quickly find a specific annotation on a long sequence.

-Figure 15.17: Example of a torn annotation on a sequence.
+Figure 15.17: Example of a torn annotation at the beginning of a sequence.